NilsHaldenwang/redis_cave_keeper/README.md

   # the return value of the given block will be saved back via redis.set("key-to-lock")
   "new-value"
 end
-# redis.get("key-to-lock") will be "new-value now"
+# redis.get("key-to-lock") will be "new-value" now
 ```

 This one bangs with ```RedisCaveKeeper::LockError``` as well if it can not acquire the lock.
 Before it does the save, it checks